IoT Security Technologies

 Implementing TLS across an IoT network involves several best practices and considerations:

-• Use TLS 1.2 or Higher: It is crucial to use the latest versions of TLS (preferably TLS 1.2 or TLS 1.3) to take advantage of enhanced security features and avoid vulnerabilities present in older versions.
+• Use TLS 1.2 or Higher: It is crucial to use the latest versions of TLS (preferably TLS 1.2 or TLS 1.3) to take advantage of enhanced security features and avoid vulnerabilities in older versions.
 TLS 1.3, for instance, simplifies the handshake process and removes outdated algorithms, resulting in stronger security and faster connection establishment.

 • Certificate Management: The implementation of TLS relies on digital certificates issued by trusted Certificate Authorities (CAs).
 Proper certificate management is essential to maintain secure communications.
-Organizations should automate the certificate renewal process to prevent disruptions caused by expired certificates.
+Organisations should automate the certificate renewal process to prevent disruptions caused by expired certificates.
 Additionally, IoT devices must be capable of securely storing and managing certificates to protect against theft or misuse.

-• Regular Security Updates and Patch Management: To keep TLS secure and effective, organizations must stay vigilant about applying security patches and updates.
+• Regular Security Updates and Patch Management: To keep TLS secure and effective, organisations must stay vigilant about applying security patches and updates.
 Cybercriminals are constantly developing new techniques to exploit vulnerabilities, so keeping devices and backend servers updated ensures that the encryption mechanisms remain resilient against emerging threats.

 Complementary Security Measures